 Grizzly bears are an iconic symbol of Alberta's wilderness, valued by resource and non-resource users alike as an important part of Alberta's natural and cultural landscape.
-The Southern Bear Management Area 5 (BMA 5) Grizzly Bear Inventory Project is a collaborative effort between Alberta Environment and Parks (AEP) and the Alberta Conservation Association (ACA) to monitor grizzly bear populations in the southern portion of Bear Management Area 5 in southwest Alberta.
+The Southern Bear Management Area 5 (BMA 5) Grizzly Bear Inventory Project is a collaborative effort between the Alberta government and the Alberta Conservation Association (ACA) to monitor grizzly bear populations in the southern portion of Bear Management Area 5 in southwest Alberta.

 The last grizzly bear population estimate for this area was completed in 2006 as part of a larger population study that occurred throughout Alberta from 2004 through 2008.
 The population estimate for BMA 5 at that time was 89.9 grizzly bears or a density of 11.8 bears per 1,000 square kilometres (km2).
 The 2008-2013 Grizzly Bear Recovery Plan recommended that population units be re-evaluated every 5 years.

 In 2010, grizzly bears were designated as Threatened under the provincial Wildlife Act, and in 2012, the western population was federally designated as a Species of Special Concern by the Committee on the Status of Endangered Wildlife in Canada (COSEWIC).

 Today, continued monitoring of the species occurs throughout the province.
 The Alberta government has indicated that monitoring Bear Management Area 5 (BMA 5) for the purposes of collecting information on grizzly bear population density and distribution is a priority.